-The Orangery in the Park was built to house a great collection of orange, lemon and other citrus trees, which the Talbots inherited from their Mansel forebears.
+The Orangery (built by 1790) was built to house a great collection of orange, lemon and other citrus trees, which the Talbots inherited from their Mansel forebears.
 Nothing is known for certain of the origin of these trees, but legends suggest that originally they were originally a gift for the crown.
 As they were being transported the ship was wrecked on the coast near Margam and the trees claimed by the Mansels.
 Travellers who journeyed through Wales at the end of the eighteenth century in search of picturesque beauty, and who published accounts of their tours, noted several versions of the legend.
 Queen Elizabeth I, Charles I, Charles II’s wife Catherine of Braganza and William III’s Queen Mary all appear in the variations of the story.

 By the mid-eighteenth century the citrus collection numbered about one hundred trees and was housed in several greenhouses in the park.
 It was the bold design of Thomas Mansel Talbot to build the present Orangery, 327 feet in length, to accommodate the whole collection.